-The basic concepts of social welfare and its social, economic, and political roots.
-Analysis of welfare decision making and services.
-The basic practices and procedures of U.S. and State of Connecticut social welfare programs.
-Prerequisites: ENG 063 and ENG 073 or higher level English or satisfactory scores on placement tests.
-(Formerly Pol.
-Sci.
-122)
+Review the basic concepts of social welfare and its social, economic, and political roots.
+Studies the influence of beliefs about the appropriate role of the government in the economy and in people's live on the provision of welfare decision-making and services.
+Review of basic practices and procedures of federal and state-level social welfare programs.
+Prerequisites: Eligibility for ENG 101.